jfach/garbagecollector/scripts/readme.txt

 In order to use this script you will need to download: http://xael.org/norman/python/python-nmap/

-For simplicty, run the get-py-nmap.sh script to handle the pull and setup
+For simplicty, run the get-nmap-package.sh script to handle the pull and setup

 step 1:
 download python-nmap dependency and run setup.py